pierregobert/pierregobert.github.io/README.md

 To test it locally, you need to start a local web server.

-You can do it with Python for example by running in `./src`:
+You can do it with Python for example by running:

 ```
 python3 -m http.server